This post was last updated on June 4, 2021

 - handle the error state and show a toast when the API request was successful

-Retool is great for housekeeping.
-Its frontend components make basic CRUD operations easy to do, and for more complicated workflows, you can combine these components into custom interfaces.
+Retool is great for housekeeping — Retool frontend components make basic CRUD operations easy to do.
+For more complicated workflows, you can combine components into custom interfaces.
 You can hook them up to database queries or API endpoints that do whatever housekeeping tasks you have.

-Retool is great for monitoring.
-You can set queries up to extract your metrics in real-time, and you can feed your them into pre-built chart components for visualization.
+Retool is great for monitoring — You can set up queries to extract your metrics in real-time, and you can feed them into pre-built chart components for visualization.

-Retool is easy to extend.
-Because building tools in Retool is so easy (a typical one takes just a few minutes), it’s easy to build new tools on top of Retool.
-So if you need a tool specifically for managing a sign-up workflow (e.g. you’re a bank and need to approve their ID before sending our their card), you can build it in Retool in minutes, as opposed to days.
+Retool is easy to extend — Because building tools in Retool is so easy (a typical one takes just a few minutes), it’s easy to build new tools on top of Retool.
+So if you need a tool specifically for managing a sign-up workflow (e.g., you’re a bank and need to approve a customer’s ID before sending out their card), you can build it in Retool in minutes, as opposed to days.